smitpi/PSConfigFile/README.md

 - [`Invoke-PSConfigFile`](https://smitpi.github.io/PSConfigFile/Invoke-PSConfigFile) -- Executes the config from the json file.
 - [`New-PSConfigFile`](https://smitpi.github.io/PSConfigFile/New-PSConfigFile) -- Creates a new config file
 - [`Remove-ConfigFromPSConfigFile`](https://smitpi.github.io/PSConfigFile/Remove-ConfigFromPSConfigFile) -- Removes a item from the config file.
-- [`Set-CredentialsInPSConfigFile`](https://smitpi.github.io/PSConfigFile/Set-CredentialsInPSConfigFile) -- Allows you to renew the certificate,saved passwords and export/import pfx file
 - [`Set-PSConfigFileExecution`](https://smitpi.github.io/PSConfigFile/Set-PSConfigFileExecution) -- Adds functionality to add the execution to your profile or a PowerShell module
 - [`Show-PSConfigFile`](https://smitpi.github.io/PSConfigFile/Show-PSConfigFile) -- Display what's configured in the config file.